MediaComem/comem-archioweb-tictactoe/WS.md

 ```

 Instead of writing the event handling code directly in the connection callback,
 it is good practice to dispatch that to a separate function.
-You must now add
+You must now
-this `onCreateGameClicked` function.
+implement this `onCreateGameClicked` function.

 The backend server cannot detect clicks in the frontend client running in the
 browser, so you need to tell the backend that a new tic-tac-toe game must be